LibertyDSNP/spec/pages/Identity/Registry.md

 ### NFT Concerns

-* The EIP 721 standard has its own ownership and permission system that is too limited for use across the DSNP
+* The EIP 721 standard has its own ownership and permission system that is too limited for use across the DSNP.
-* Supporting two ownership systems adds unneeded complexity
+* Supporting two ownership systems adds unneeded complexity.
-* Identity contract ownership would require additional complexity to receive and transfer 721 tokens
+* Identity contract ownership would require additional complexity to receive and transfer 721 tokens.

 ## Rejected Alternatives